DigiHatrix/Auto-Image-Alt-Text-Generator-For-SEO-wp/readme.txt

 = After Activation =

+1. **Review the informational notice** - You'll see a notice explaining what external services the plugin uses.
+Review and dismiss it.
-1. Go to **Auto Image Alt Text Generator for SEO** in the WordPress admin menu
+2. Go to **Auto Image Alt Text Generator for SEO** in the WordPress admin menu
-2. You'll see all your images with their current alt text status
+3. You'll see all your images with their current alt text status
-3. Use **Bulk Generate** to process multiple images or click **Generate** on individual images
+4. Use **Bulk Generate** to process multiple images or click **Generate** on individual images
-4. That's it!
+5. That's it!
 Your images now have AI-generated alt text

+**Note:** This plugin requires external API connectivity to function.
+See the External Services section for details.

 == Frequently Asked Questions ==